 - In "Timeless" the Doctor naturally wants an explanation when he's reactivated to find himself 15 years in a Bad Future where Voyager is destroyed and the crew are dead except for Chakotay and Harry Kim.
 They on the other hand are in a hurry as a Galaxy-class starship is hunting them down to stop them breaking the Temporal Prime Directive.

 - Used in Star Trek: The Next Generation episode "Hero Worship": The Enterprise is stuck in a Negative Space Wedgie which is shooting a World-Wrecking Wave at them.
 At the last second Data, in the throes of a Eureka Moment, orders the Deflector Shields to be deactivated — explaining, after the fact, that the World-Wrecking Wave was a reflection of the shields' energy.

 - Played straight in a lot of other episodes.
 It's not uncommon for Picard to get a message over the Comm from one of his men that he's found something, then upon asking what is told, "You better come see this."

 Count Blah: What are you talking about?
 It's a forty minute drive to his house, there's plenty of time to explain.

-In Halo: Combat Evolved, Cortana sends Master Chief to warn Keyes not to activate Halo.
+- In Halo: Combat Evolved, Cortana sends Master Chief to warn Keyes not to activate Halo.
 She tells him she has no time to explain why, and this leads to a horrible mess.
-When they meet up, it turns out that it was Chief's fault.
-Women...
-The reason for Cortana's panic was that Halo was not a weapon that could kill anything, as Keyes thought.
-It was a weapon that would kill EVERYTHING.
+The reason for Cortana's panic was that she'd just discovered the "weapons cache" Keyes thought he was looking for was actually a Flood containment facility.

 Pink unicorn: We need your help to finish our snowman!